syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

   array will be scheduled and applied to the appropriate Worker Clusters.

 ## Recap {#summary}
-You have now authored your first promise.
+You have now authored your first Promise.
 Congratulations 🎉

 To recap the steps we took:
 1. ✅&nbsp;&nbsp;`xaasCrd`: Defined your Promise API with a X as-a-Service